ianlucas/cs2-inventory-simulator-plugin/README.md

 * MVP theme not playing for music kits.
 * When the player owns a skin with wear, its wear overwrites equipped one.
+* When the player owns a skin with stickers (new skins positioning), it can glitch out.

 ## See also